actions/deploy-pages/README.md

 5. If your Pages site is using GitHub Actions as the source, while not required we highly recommend you also [protect your environment][environment-protection] (we do it by default for you)

+# Release instructions

+In order to release a new version of this Action:

+1. Publish the draft release from the `main` branch with semantic version as the tag name, _with_ the checkbox to publish to the GitHub Marketplace checked. :ballot_box_with_check:

+2. After publishing the release, the [`release` workflow][release] will automatically run to create/update the corresponding the major version tag such as `v0`.

+   ⚠️ Environment approval is required.
+Check the [Release workflow run list][release-workflow-runs].

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).